HydreIO/shimio-graphql/README.md

 when in facts it's so simple.. (this and why peoples use safari)

 So i made this Graphql server, it's **very** simple as it **have** to be and doesn't do extra stuff like inviting you to a barmitzvah

+*insult peoples for doing complex stuff, use zmq instead of simple ws* (shrug intensifies)